gconnect/voting-dapp-pyteal-react/README.md

 Here is a [demo link]() to the deployed Application on vercel.

 # License
 Distributed under the MIT License.
 See for more information.
-[LICENSE]()
+[LICENSE](https://github.com/gconnect/voting-dapp-pyteal-react/blob/master/LICENSE)

 # Blog and Video Tutorial
 For more details you can checkout the blog post [here]() .
 And here is the link to the [youtube demo]()

 # Disclaimer

-!!!
-Warning
+# Warning
 This project is not audited and should not be used in a production environment.